 Truck injuries can result in permanent injuries to the spinal cord or the brain, and there is no real way to “recover” from that sort of damage.
-It should also be mentioned that these injuries require long term or life long care, which can cost millions of dollars, making it important that a Toledo truck accident lawyer is contacted.
-To learn more or begin your road to recovery following an accident schedule a consultation with an injury attorney today.
+It should also be mentioned that these injuries require long-term or lifelong care, which can cost millions of dollars, making it important to swiftly contact a Toledo truck accident attorney.
+To learn more or begin your road to recovery following an accident schedule a consultation with us today.

 Most people don’t know how to get their lives back on track after suffering an injury due to an accident involving a large or commercial truck.
 Our mission is to create individualized plans to get our clients back to health quicker, get the bills paid, and live the lives they want to live.

-- Top Five Counties for Truck Fatalities: Cuyahoga (8), Hamilton (8), Franklin (6), Lucas (6), Montgomery (6), and Seneca (6)
+- Top Five Counties for Truck Fatalities in Ohio: Cuyahoga (8), Hamilton (8), Franklin (6), Lucas (6), Montgomery (6), and Seneca (6)

-- The rate of fatalities caused by commercial vehicles nationwide is one in eight; in Ohio, that rate is one in seven.
+- The rate of fatalities caused by commercial vehicles nationwide is one in eight; in Ohio, that rate is one in seven

 Charles Boyk has a history of aggressively representing the victims of truck accidents in Ohio, and is widely respected as an expert on trucking industry litigation.
 Should you or a loved one be involved in an accident involving a truck or other commercial vehicle, having Charles Boyk on your side could be the difference between waiting for years for an inadequate settlement and waiting for months for a fair one.
-Contact our offices for a free case assessment with a Toledo truck accident lawyer today, our attorneys also operate in a number of other locations including Perrysburg and Oregon.
+Contact our offices for a free case assessment with a Toledo truck accident lawyer today.
+Our attorneys also operate in a number of other locations including Perrysburg and Oregon.